dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 </tbody>
 </table>

-The API query can be used without username, and will then find the top favorites of the system.
+The API query can be used without a username, and will then find the top favorites of the system.

     /api/33/dataStatistics/favorites?eventType=CHART_VIEW&pageSize=25&sortOrder=ASC

-If username is specified, the response will only contain the top favorites of that user.
+If the username is specified, the response will only contain the top favorites of that user.

     /api/33/dataStatistics/favorites?eventType=CHART_VIEW&pageSize=25&sortOrder=ASC&username=admin